CargoSense/briefly/README.md

 If you want to use Briefly in a Mix project, you can add the above dependency to your list of dependencies in `mix.exs`.

+To use Briefly outside of the context of an application's dependency tree (e.g. in an .exs file), first run `Briefly.start`.

 Briefly can also create a temporary directory: